To join the AHEE ListServ, navigate to ahee.simplelists.com and follow the instructions.

 Special AHEE interview with Daniel Seymour | December 2017

-Daniel is the author of several books important to the AHEE audience.
-His forthcoming title is, The Institutional Effectiveness Fieldbook: Creating Coherence in Colleges and Universities (with Michael Bourgeois), to be released early in 2018.
+Daniel is the author of several books important to the AHEE audience, including The Institutional Effectiveness Fieldbook: Creating Coherence in Colleges and Universities (with Michael Bourgeois), published in January 2018.

 AHEE Webinar Series